 Drawing a child's portrait from life.
 This is my approach:

 Whenever someone sits in front of me to have their portrait drawn, something about their appearance will strike me as distinctive.
 This is of key importance.
 It might be something physical like a broad, open face, or slightly large ears or a crooked smile.
 It might be very obvious or it could be something extremely subtle.
-It could be an expression in their face or an attitude in their demeanour.
+It could be an expression in their face or something in their demeanour.
 It might be a combination of things.
-Whatever it is, it is important to make a brief mental note of the essential characteristic(s) and keep these observations in the front of my mind through the course of the drawing.
+Whatever it is, it is important to make a brief mental note, and then to the make the most of the essential characteristic(s) through the course of the drawing.
 I am after truth; I resist any tendency to normalise or idealise.

 All my decisions including the angle of view should be determined by my response to the subject.
 However, the child will usually present a straight-on, full face view.
 Whilst the three-quarters view is often useful for describing facial structure, the straight-on view has practical advantages if faced with a reluctant sitter.
 If, for instance, a very young child decides they have simply had enough and even starts crying half way through the process - if you have established half the face, or at least a good deal of it - you could have enough information to finish the rest, after a fashion.
 You can only really do this with a full face view.
 It certainly isn’t ideal, but it is an answer.